morristech/SQLiteMigrationManager/README.md

 ## Installation Via Gradle / Maven

-Add the following dependency to `build.gradle`:
+Without parameters, `gradle publish` will publish a jar to your local Maven.
+After doing so, you can include SQLiteMigrationManager in another project by adding the following dependency to its `build.gradle`:

 ```gradle
 dependencies {